sreejithuvt/pleuston/README.md

 - npm
 - Ocean Protocol components

-### Ocean Protocol Components

-To start development with pleuston you first have to get all the other Ocean Protocol components up and running.
-The simplest way is to use our main `docker-compose` file from the docker-images repository:
+To start development with _Pleuston_ you first have to get all the other Ocean Protocol components up and running.
+The simplest way is to use our main `docker-compose` file from the [🐳 docker-images](https://github.com/oceanprotocol/docker-images) repository:

 ```bash
 git clone git@github.com:oceanprotocol/docker-images.git